 - bullous pemphigoid

 The relationship of psoriasis to other autoimmune diseases is a topic of ongoing study.
-Also being studied is the association of psoriasis with and with higher death rates from those diseases.
+Also being studied is the association of psoriasis with

 The outlook for people with psoriasis is very good.
 The condition can’t be cured, but current treatments can usually keep symptoms under control.